 Slightly shift your weight into your RIGHT heel as you lift your LEFT knee up.
 Be sure to keep your hips as steady as possibly as your lower your LEFT foot back down to your bridge.
 Repeat, lifting the RIGHT leg for ONE repetition.
 Complete all repetitions without lowering the hips and keeping them as steady as possible.

-These walking bridges really work the gluteus minimus, which are the bottom butt muscles that are responsible for giving you a nice lifted behind.
+These walking bridges are important to the butt challenge, as they really work the gluteus minimus.
+These are the bottom butt muscles responsible for giving you a nice lifted behind!

 If you’re using a resistance band, tie it back into a loop again and place it around your ankles.
 Start by standing, and shift your weight into your LEFT leg, slightly extending your RIGHT foot behind you so that your leg is straight, toes pointed, and your toes are just resting on the floor.